-Intrusive thoughts are a common, but sometimes distressing, cognitive phenonemon.
+Intrusive thoughts are a common but sometimes distressing cognitive phenomenon.
 This information handout uses a simple metaphor to explain why we experience distress in relation to some thoughts.

 Intrusive thoughts feature in a variety of different problems including anxiety and OCD.
 People often interpret intrusive cognitions in negative ways.
 The Intrusive Thoughts Brain Metaphor is a conversational metaphor explaining intrusive thoughts in terms of the ‘judging brain’ and the ‘fear brain’.
 This worksheet was submitted by Kieran Fleck

 This is a Psychology Tools information handout.
 Suggested uses include:

 - Client handout – use as a psychoeducation resource

 - Discussion point – use to provoke a discussion and explore client beliefs

 - Therapist learning tool – improve your familiarity with a psychological construct